yitinghanphd/yitinghanphd.github.io/publications.md

 [Han, Y. (2019).
 Chinese L2 users as active social agents: Sentence final particles variation and identities. *Applied Pragmatics, 1*(1), 46–67.](https://benjamins.com/catalog/ap.00003.han)

 ### Book Chapters
-Reinhardt, J., & Han, Y. (in press, expected 2020).
+Reinhardt, J., & Han, Y. (in press, 2021).
 Learnful L2 gaming: The wisdom of the wild.
 In Fuchs.
 C., Dooly, M. & Hauck, M. (Eds.), *Language Education in Digital Spaces: Perspectives on Autonomy and Interaction*.
 Berlin: Springer.

 Han, Y. (2020).
 The detective story: Solving the murder.
 In U. Nurmukhamedov & R. Sadler (Eds.), *New Ways in Teaching with Games* (pp. 207-209).
 Alexandria, VA: TESOL Press.

 ### In Preparation
-Smith, B. E., & Han, Y. “Somos Iguales”: Multilingual Youth’s Critical Engagement through Storytelling with Sound.
+Smith, B. E. & Han, Y. “Somos Iguales”: Multilingual Youth’s Critical Engagement through Storytelling with Sound.

-Reinhardt, J., & Han, Y. Language learning beyond the classroom: An historical perspective.
-In Reinders, H., Lai, C., & Sundqvist, P. (eds.), *The Routledge Handbook of Language Learning and Teaching Beyond the Classroom*.
+Han, Y. & Smith, B. E. Affordances and challenges of memes for fruitful language learning: An ecological perspective.

-Han,Y., & Reinhardt, J. Successful language learning in the digital wilds: A complexity theory inspired case study.
+Han,Y. & Reinhardt, J. Autonomy in the digital wilds: Agency, awareness, and selfefficacy in the development of L2 digital identities.

-Han,Y. Understanding trajectories of emergence in language learning.
+Han, Y. Understanding multilingual young adults and adolescents' digital literacies in the wilds: Implications for language and literacy classrooms.

+Han, Y. Understanding Trajectories of Emergence from a Complexity Perspective.